 Earlier is better.
-Correlations between early literacy skills, such as letter naming and letter-sound matching, and subsequent reading performance have been the bases for frequent recommendations that the best approach for boosting low-achieving children's reading achievement is to improve their literacy-related skills prior to kindergarten entry (e.g., Claessens, Duncan, & Engel, 2009; Lonigan & Shanahan, 2009).
-The use of correlational data as the justification for the downward acceleration of the reading curriculum raises the question of whether earlier acquisition of literacy-related skills translates into higher reading levels for children in subsequent years.
+Correlations between early literacy skills, such as letter naming and letter-sound matching, and subsequent reading performance have been the bases for frequent recommendations that the best approach for boosting low-achieving children's reading achievement is to improve their literacy-related skills of prior to kindergarten entry (e.g., Claessens, Duncan, & Engel, 2009; Lonigan & Shanahan, 2009).
+The use of correlational data as the justification for the downward acceleration of the reading curriculum raises two questions: (a) Does the earlier acquisition of literacy-related skills translate into higher reading levels for children in subsequent years?
+And (b) Do the gains from teaching literacy-related skills to low-achieving preschoolers and kindergartners balance human and economic costs of this instruction?

 In interpreting data on early childhood status and later performance, a distinction must be made between relative and absolute performances.
 First, evidence is strong that children's performances relative to their peers stay relatively stable over time (Juel, 1988).
-Relative status to peers, however, does not mean that initially low-performing students have not attained particular standards or that initially higher-achieving peers have attained higher standards.
-Currently, two-thirds of an age cohort begins kindergarten with criterion-level letter-naming knowledge (Denton & West, 2002)-an accomplishment that has often been equated with preparedness for reading acquisition.
-Even with this high percentage of students entering kindergarten with foundational literacy skills, two-thirds of a cohort fails to attain proficient levels on the NAEP as fourth graders (National Center for Education Statistics, 2009).
-That is, earlier acquisition of letter naming has not led to higher levels of reading proficiency in later grades.
-Similarly, substantial investments in literacy-related instruction of four-year-olds and primary-level students have not resulted in commensurate gains in reading achievement in higher grades (Gamse, Jacob, Horst, Boulay, & Unlu, 2008; Jackson et al., 2007).
+Relative status to peers, however, does not mean that initially low-performing students have not attained particular standards or that initially higher achieving peers have attained higher standards.
+Currently, even though two-thirds of an age cohort begins kindergarten with criterion-level letter-naming knowledge (Denton & West, 2002), a significant percentage of these students are not attaining adequate levels as fourth graders on the NAEP (National Center for Education Statistics, 2009).
+Further, substantial investments in literacy-related instruction of four-year-olds and primary-level students have not resulted in commensurate gains in reading achievement in higher grades (Gamse, Jacob, Horst, Boulay, & Unlu, 2008; Jackson et al., 2007).

-Systematic data on the effects of earlier school entry and reading instruction on absolute levels of performance are limited, but two recent studies provide pertinent information.
-Over a six-year period, Suggate, Schaughency, and Reese (2008) assessed students who had school entry ages (SEA) of either five or seven years on a range of measures of reading and prereading skill development.
+Systematic data on the effects of earlier school entry and reading instruction on absolute levels of performance are limited, but two recent studies shed some light on the topic.
+Over a sixyear period, Suggate, Schaughency and Reese (2008) assessed students who had school entry ages (SEA) of either five or seven years on a range of measures of reading and pre-reading skill development.
 Hierarchical linear modeling accounted for receptive vocabulary, parental income and education, school community affluence, classroom instruction, home literacy environment, reading self-concept, and age.
 Findings showed that by ages 10 to 11, an initial advantage in reading skills associated with earlier SEA was no longer apparent.

 In a second study, Suggate (2009) reanalyzed data from the reading portion of the 2006 Programme for International Student Achievement (PISA) study.
-Performances of representative samples of 15-year-old students from 55 countries were examined, controlling for social and economic differences.
-Differences across languages, Suggate argues, were ameliorated by the large sample size.
+Performances of 15-year-old students across 55 countries were examined, controlling for social and economic differences and, Suggate claims, linguistic differences were ameliorated by the large sample size.
 Students' SEA was not a significant predictor of countries' mean reading achievement, but students in countries with an earlier SEA tended to have larger variance in reading achievement at age 15.
-In speculating on the widening achievement gap in countries with earlier SEA, Suggate questioned whether there are psychological or developmental costs to early literacy instruction.
+In speculating on the widening achievement gap in countries with earlier SEA, Suggate questions whether there are psychological or developmental costs to early literacy instruction.
 That is, does earlier initiation into literacy instruction for students who are not prepared for this instruction lead to lower levels of engagement and performance in reading?